lahmann/lagotto/docs/agents.md

 </tbody>
 </table>

-## Creating a new agent
+## Creating a new source
-Lagotto provides a number of services to each agent to help it get what it needs.
-Note the samples provided at [http://github.com/articlemetrics/alm/tree/master/app/models/agents](http://github.com/articlemetrics/alm/tree/master/app/models/agents).
+Basically, each of the APIs that the ALM application is calling will be defined as a **source**.
+The ALM application provides a number of services to each source to help it get what it needs.
+Note the samples provided at [http://github.com/articlemetrics/alm/tree/master/app/models/sources](http://github.com/articlemetrics/alm/tree/master/app/models/sources).